lh1008/lh1008.github.io/_posts/2019-11-06-syntax-highlighting.markdown

 ---
 layout: post
 title:  "Syntax highlighting"
-date:   2019-11-06 01:11:00 +0100
+date:   2020-08-05 16:26:00 +0100
 categories:
 ---

 # Syntax highlighting

-This theme supports syntax respectively code highlighting.
+This section is for posting code snippets :P.

 Below you find some examples of different programming languages.
+See how the code highlights itself.

 <br />ruby:
 {% highlight ruby %}